Keep Your Garden Going While You're Gone

 Take Care of Container Gardens

 Container gardens and houseplants require a bit more attention and planning to ensure you come home to the same beautiful plants you left.
 Your goal is to keep water loss through the leaves to a minimum by keeping the humidity high around the plants and reducing stress caused by intense sunlight and temperature.
 If you're going away for a just a few days, simply give plants a thorough soaking.
 You can group them together to retain humidity and position them in a shady location outdoors or in the bathtub.
-Or, add Miracle-Gro® Water Storing Crystals to your plants' potting mix.
-These crystals store many times their weight in moisture and can help reduce the amount of watering your plants will need.

-Container Gardens During Longer Vacations
+Container Gardens during Longer Vacations

 There are several clever vacation watering devices on the market that use recycled 2-liter soda bottles as water reservoirs with attached plastic or clay cones, which gradually send water to the plants' root zone.
 You can also simply use a plastic bottle, poking small holes in the bottom with a nail and filling it with water, then placing it on top of the soil in your containers.
 The water will slowly seep into the soil.
 Adjust the size of the bottle according to the size and water needs of individual plants.
 These are free or inexpensive methods and work well for individual plants.
 With a bit of planning and ingenuity you can enjoy your vacation knowing that the plants are happily taking care of themselves.